 Bois du Center : General term for the oak from central France, which can refer to products from different departments.

-Cher : The wood is named after the eponymous department in central France, the forests are located around the capital Bourges.
-South borders the department of Alliers.
-The fine-grained wood is less tanninhaltige than that of Allier, thus providing milder wines.
+Cher : The wood is named after the department of the same name in central France, the forests are around the capital Bourges.
+The Alliers département borders to the south.
+The fine-grained wood is less tannic than that of Allier, so it produces milder wines.

-Limousin : The name of this oak wood is derived from the eponymous region (landscape) in central France west of the Massif Central.
-It includes the départements of Corrèze, Creuse and Haute-Vienne.
-The extensive forest area connects southwest to the department of Allier.
-The granite, clay and limestone containing soils provide a large-pored wood with fewer flavors, the rich tannins are triggered very quickly.
+Limousin : The name of this oak is derived from the region of the same name (landscape) in central France to the west of the Massif Central.
+It includes the departments of Corrèze, Creuse and Haute-Vienne.
+The large forest area adjoins the Allier department to the southwest.
+The soils containing granite, clay and limestone provide a large-pored wood with fewer aromas, the rich tannins of which are released very quickly.
 This results in strongly astringent wines.
-It is mainly used for brandies like Armagnac and cognac used to a lesser extent for powerful red wines from for example Cabernet Sauvignon, Grenache Noir ( Garnacha Tinta ) Syrah and Zinfandel,
+It is mostly used for brandies like Armagnac and cognac used, to a lesser extent also for powerful red wines from for example Cabernet Sauvignon, Grenache Noir ( Garnacha Tinta ) Syrah and Zinfandel,

-Oak Tree: from RegalShave on Pixabay
+Oak tree: by RegalShave from Pixabay

-Allier River: by Jean-Pol GRANDMONT - Own Work, CC BY 3.0 , Link
+Allier River: by Jean-Pol GRANDMONT - Own work, CC BY 3.0 , Link

-Allier Map: from Boerkevitz , CC BY-SA 3.0 , Link
+Allier map: from Boerkevitz , CC BY-SA 3.0 , link

 Barrique cellar : from MPW57 - Own work, public domain , link